 Knowledge + Project + Question = Performance Outcomes — one cycle of practice.

-How the method works →WRIA delivers individual work-based change programmes — each run over approximately three months against a real project — with customised programmes available on request.
+How the method works →WRIA runs work-based programmes, each about three months long and built around a real project.
+Customised programmes are available on request.

-Each participant runs a real project in their own role — developing work readiness through authentic engagement, initiative, responsibility and genuine ownership of the outcome.
+Each participant runs a real project in their own role — building work readiness through real engagement, initiative, responsibility and ownership of the outcome.

 Reflection and questioning turn the project into learning, supported throughout by the participant’s line manager and WRIA’s central review.